Presbyterian College School of Pharmacy employs a holistic admissions philosophy.

 Academic factors that will be considered regarding admission include:

-- Pre-pharmacy GPA required pre-pharmacy courses (minimum 2.75)
+- Pre-pharmacy GPA required pre-pharmacy courses (preferred 2.75)

 - Pharmacy College Admissions Test (PCAT) Score (no minimum requirement)